samanxsy/News-platform/README.md

 No suggestions, no offers, no wasting time.

-p.s:
+More info:

-  - This is a simple program built as my first project.
+  - This is a simple program built as my first project
+  - I used News API "Top business headlines" as the source. [ https://newsapi.org/ ]